Definition

 • careful indication and monitoring of anticoagulant (preferably use DOACs) and antiplatelet therapy (avoid DAPT if possible)

-• CMBs < 10 ⇒ IVT seems safe (ESO 2021) (AHA/ASA 2019 IIa/B-NR)
+• CMBs < 10 ⇒ IVT seems safe (ESO guidelines 2021) (AHA/ASA 2019 IIa/B-NR)

-• no MRI screening is recommended to assess CMB burden before making a treatment decision regarding IVT (ESO 2021)
+• no MRI screening is recommended to assess CMB burden before making a treatment decision regarding IVT (ESO guidelines 2021)

 Content available only for logged-in subscribers (registration will be available soon)